Renji2014/csharp-lessons/_exercises/A03_calculate_polygon_area_2.md

 status: finished
 authors: marc
 lesson: 3
+solution_code: lesson_03/A03_polygon_area_2
 ---

 An extension of the polygon area calculation by user input.
-There can be arbitrary many vertices of the polygon.[^solution]
+There can be arbitrary many vertices of the polygon.

-[^solution]:
-    You can find the solution to this task [Here](https://github.com/satkowski/csharp-lessons-exercise-solutions/tree/master/lesson_03/A03_polygon_area_2/ExerciseSolution/).

 *We assume that the user only enters correct input strings.*